Clark Ervin: Political career

 Ervin served in the first Bush White House from 1989 to 1991 as the Associate Director of Policy in the Office of National Service.
-He returned to his native Houston in 1991 to run for the 29th Congressional district seat, winning the Republican nomination but losing the general election.
+He returned to his native Houston in 1991 to run for the 29th Congressional District.
+Ervin won the Republican nomination with 55% of the vote, but lost the general election by a 65% to 35% landslide in a Democratic leaning district.

 He served as the co-chairman for Barack Obama's transition team for DHS in 2008.
 He also served as one of the eight members of the bi-partisan Commission on Wartime Contracting in Iraq and Afghanistan.

 Law career

 Ervin has practiced law in the private sector in Houston twice, first with Vinson & Elkins from 1985 to 1989, and later with Locke, Liddell & Sapp from 1993-1995.
 Ervin is currently a partner in the Washington, DC law firm Squire Patton Boggs.

 Education

 Ervin graduated from The Kinkaid School in 1977, Harvard College in 1980, and Harvard Law School in 1985, all with honors.
 Between college and law school, Ervin studied Philosophy, Politics and Economics at Oxford as a Rhodes Scholar, earning a master's degree in 1982.